 - Air and ocean freight volumes expected to rise, supporting the economic development of South Korea, Japan, China and India

-TOKYO, JAPAN - Media OutReach - 13 April 2018 - The Asia Pacific region's booming economy looks set to power global trade growth in the coming quarter, according to data from the DHL Global Trade Barometer released by DHL, the world's leading logistics company.
+SHANGHAI, CHINA - Media OutReach - 16 April 2018 - The Asia Pacific region's booming economy looks set to power global trade growth in the coming quarter, according to data from the DHL Global Trade Barometer released by DHL, the world's leading logistics company.
 The DHL Global Trade Barometer, an early indicator of global trade developments calculated using Artificial Intelligence and Big Data, predicts an overall positive outlook for all four of Asia's largest economies.

 "Asia's economies are clambering towards new levels of growth not seen in recent times," said Kelvin Leung, CEO, DHL Global Forwarding Asia Pacific.
 "The DHL Global Trade Barometer's latest findings highlight that Asia's trade fundamentals -- and indeed those of its biggest trade partners -- remain robust enough to warrant optimism in the near-term, particularly those industries directly involved with manufacturing and production for the region's burgeoning consumer base."

-"Overall, the DHL Global Trade Barometer's latest results reveal that economic growth and connectivity have maintained a strong upward trajectory despite any global uncertainty around free trade," added Leung.
+"The DHL Global Trade Barometer's latest results reveal that economic growth and connectivity have maintained a strong upward trajectory despite any global uncertainty around free trade," said Leung.
 "It also emphasizes just how interconnected Asia's economies are to the rest of the world.
 For the region's growth to continue, its logistics and freight infrastructure must not only provide reliability under all conditions, but also cater to an increasingly diverse range of industries with fluctuating levels of growth."